 Changing culture, making workspaces more inclusive…well, it doesn’t happen overnight.
 But when we work together we can make your workspace work for everyone.

 MN loses $500M in productivity annually due to LGBTQ workplace hostility.

-LGBTQ talent on average take more sick days, incurs greater healthcare costs, and reports lower levels of job satisfaction.
+Workplace hostility causes LGBTQ people to take more sick days, spend more on healthcare, and report lower levels of job satisfaction.

 Closeted LGBTQ employees are 73% more likely than their peers to leave their employer in the next three years.

 Equity is access to the same raises and promotions as non-LGBTQ counterparts.
 Access is more than just opportunity, it is culture, inclusion, and safety.